 The Real Cost of Catering Turnover: Why Your Staffing Problem Is Actually a Business Problem

 Let me be direct: if you're losing staff at the industry average rate, you're hemorrhaging money.
 The catering industry suffers from approximately 75% annual turnover, which means if you employ 20 people, you're replacing 15 of them every year.
-I've been in this business for twenty years, and I can tell you that this isn't just an inconvenience—it's your single biggest operational expense after food costs.
+I've been in this business for twenty years, and I can tell you that this isn't just an inconvenience—it's your single biggest operational expense after catering catering catering catering catering catering catering catering catering food cost calculator.

 The hidden costs make it worse.
 When your experienced captain doesn't show up because a competitor offered her a $2-an-hour raise, you're scrambling to reassign people, potentially sacrificing service quality, and risking client relationships.
 A botched event doesn't just cost you that single booking—it can cost you repeat business.
 I once lost a corporate client worth $8,000 annually because we had to use an inexperienced team due to staffing shortages, and they noticed the service level drop immediately.